 Civil Case Status due to COVID-19 Emergency

 FILING PAPERS.
-The Civil Division of Clerk’s Office remains closed to the public.
-Filing of papers in civil cases may continue to be done by mail or by delivery to the filing lockboxes available on business days from 8:30 a.m. to 4:30 p.m. at the Calvert Street and Fayette Street (ADA accessible) entrances to the Mitchell Courthouse.
+The Civil Division of Clerk’s Office will re-open to the public on July 20, 2020.
+Filing of papers in civil cases, however, may continue to be done by mail or by delivery to the filing lockboxes available on business days from 8:30 a.m. to 4:30 p.m. at the Calvert Street and Fayette Street (ADA accessible) entrances to the Mitchell Courthouse.
+Parties are encouraged to use the filing lockboxes for filings that are not time-sensitive and do not require a transaction in the Clerk’s Office.
 All packages for filing should be marked prominently on the envelope as EMERGENCY or NON-EMERGENCY to assist in giving priority to emergency matters.
 See Administrative Judge Carrión’s Updated Letter Regarding Processing of Filings/Need for Email Address.
-For emergency matters, the filing party also should contact either the Civil Assignment Office (410-333-3755) or Judge Fletcher-Hill’s chambers (410-396-6826) to direct attention to the matter.
+For emergency matters, the filing party also should contact either the Civil Assignment Office ((410) 333-3755) or Judge Fletcher-Hill’s chambers ((410) 396-6826) to direct attention to the matter.

 FORECLOSURE CASES.
-Pursuant to Chief Judge Barbera’s June 3, 2020 Amended Administrative Order Lifting the Suspension during the COVID-19 Emergency of Foreclosures, Evictions, and Other Ejectments Involving Residences, all mortgage foreclosure and tax sale foreclosure actions involving residential property remain stayed until July 25, 2020.
+Pursuant to Chief Judge Barbera’s June 3, 2020, Amended Administrative Order Lifting the Suspension during the COVID-19 Emergency of Foreclosures, Evictions, and Other Ejectments Involving Residences, all mortgage foreclosure and tax sale foreclosure actions involving residential property remain stayed until July 25, 2020.
 No foreclosure sales or evictions or ejectments involving residential property are permitted.
 Papers may be filed in these actions.
 New actions that are filed are stayed upon filing.